panpf/zoomimage/README.md

 * `Complete`.
 Support basic functions such as double-click zoom, gesture zoom, single-finger drag, and inertial swipe
-* `Location`.
-Support for moving any position of the image to the center of the screen
+* `Locate`.
+Support for locate anywhere in the image and keeping it in the center of the screen
 * `Rotate`.
 Supports 0°, 90°, 180°, 270°, 360° rotation of pictures
 * `Subsampling`.
 Supports subsampling display of huge images, the image is clearly displayed and OOM is avoided